How to Overcome Holiday Stress while Healing from a Mental Health Diagnosis

 • Often, people want to help but don’t know what to say or do.
 Let your loved ones know how they can support you.

 • Look for ways to release harmful emotions.
 Introduce a new tradition, spend time outdoors, share your feelings with another person, write in a journal, exercise.
 Be creative with your interests and prioritize what you like to do.

-Remington says the most important point to remember is to seek professional help.
+Monarch staff say the most important point to remember is to seek professional help.
 If symptoms become severe or last longer than two weeks reach out for help and don’t wait for the “right time.”
 Seeking professional help from someone such as a therapist can mean feeling better and heading toward recovery.

 Please note that Monarch’s offices will be closed on the following days during the holiday season:

 - Thanksgiving: Closed Thursday November 22 and Friday, November 23

 - Christmas: Friday, December 22 and Monday, December 25